 PS 131 is offering new computer science program that will unlock an entirely new future for students.
 They’ll be able to learn how technology works and begin to create programs, games or apps, not just consume them.
 Why is this important for even elementary school students?
 Watch this inspiring video.

 Code.org is a non-profit dedicated to giving every K-12, US student the opportunity to learn computer science.
 All participating students will be introduced to the foundations of computer science — like logic, problem-solving and creativity.
-In Fall 2015, PS 131 – Abigail Adams will teach students across Kindergarten through Grade 5 lessons that blend self-guided online tutorials with “unplugged” class activities.
+Beginning in the fall of 2015, PS 131 – Abigail Adams will teach students across Kindergarten through Grade 5 lessons that blend self-guided online tutorials with “unplugged” class activities.

 You can find more information or try it out for yourself at studio.code.org!